Milan Gajić (footballer, born 1996): CSKA Moscow

 On 17 June 2022, Gajić signed a three-year contract with Russian Premier League club CSKA Moscow.
+On 8 October 2023, he scored twice in a Main Moscow derby game against FC Spartak Moscow which ended in a 2–2 draw.

 International career

 Gajić represented Serbia at the 2014 UEFA Under-19 Championship, as the team was eliminated in the semi-final by Portugal.
 He was also a member of the team that won the 2015 FIFA U-20 World Cup.
+In May 2017, head coach of the Serbia U21 side Nenad Lalatović included Gajić in the final squad for the 2017 UEFA Under-21 Championship in Poland.

 He made his debut for Serbia national football team on 24 March 2021 in a World Cup qualifier against Ireland.